Errigour/memory/README.md

-Alright this program is just the begining of my basic artificial intelligence c++ program initially called Ai but if you run it you can change his name during operation but he will be called Ai when you start the program unless you change it.
+Alright this program is just the beginning of my basic artificial intelligence c++ program initially called Ai but if you run it you can change his name during operation but he will be called Ai when you start the program unless you make a way to save his changed name.

 It was just a fun project.